Healthy Postnatal Diet for Indian Moms | SuperBottoms

 Smoothie

-Fruits rich in fibre, potassium & vitamins
+Fruits rich in fibre, potassium and vitamins

 2 Besan cheela